amkhlv/usr/share/notes/linux/debian-live.md

 ## Several kernels

 `lb binary` fails if the directory `chroot/boot/` has more than one linux kernel.
-Have to purge all older kernels.
+Have to purge all older kernels:

+    dpkg --list | egrep -i --color 'linux-image|linux-headers'

+    apt-get --purge remove  linux-image-4.8.0-2-amd64   linux-image-4.9.0-1-amd64